-After successful completion of the preliminary examination, the student is required to submit and defend to his/her Supervisory Committee a prospectus.
-This prospectus provides the Supervisory Committee with an outline of a research project as well as a summary of a literature survey in the student's chosen research area.
+Aside from the literature survey, the prospectus is expected to be a forward-looking document, presented during the early stages of doctoral study, that describes the student's research plan.
+It is not meant to be a backward-looking document which presents a summary of research completed.
 The Supervisory Committee will ascertain if successful completion of this project is suitable for awarding a Ph.D in Computational Science.
 After successfully defending the Prospectus, the student must submit to DSC the appropriate signed form.

-Typically students will complete the Prospectus shortly after their second year of graduate study and always after the successful completion of the Preliminary Examination.
-Since the prospectus is intended to consist of a literature survey and a research plan rather than a summary of research completed, DSC requires that the Prospectus be completed no later than one academic year after successfully passing the preliminary examination.
-For example, if the pre-liminary examination is passed in the Spring Semester then the Prospectus must be completed by the end of the following Spring Semester.
+Typically, students will complete the Prospectus before their second year of graduate study, and always after the successful completion of the Preliminary Examination.
+DSC requires that the Prospectus be completed no later than one academic year after successfully passing the preliminary examination, or defending a Masters with thesis option.
+For example, if the preliminary examination is passed in the Spring Semester then the Prospectus must be completed by the end of the following Spring Semester.